merenlab/anvio/anvio/docs/programs/anvi-analyze-synteny.md

 ### Handling genes with unknown functions

-By default, %(anvi-analyze-synteny)s will ignore genes with unknown functions based on the annotation source of interest.
-However, this can be circumvented either by providing a %(pan-db)s, so the program would use gene cluster identities as function names:
+By default, %(anvi-analyze-synteny)s excludes genes with unknown functions based on the specified annotation source.
+However, this behavior can be modified through two alternative approaches.
+First, by providing a %(pan-db)s, which enables the program to utilize gene cluster identities as functional annotations:

 {{ codestart }}
 anvi-analyze-synteny -g %(genomes-storage-db)s \